tlswg/external-psk-design-team/draft-group-tls-external-psk-guidance.md

 - OpenSSL and BoringSSL: Applications specify support for external PSKs via distinct ciphersuites.
 They also then configure callbacks that are invoked for PSK selection during the handshake.
-These callbacks must provide the PSK identity (as a character string) and key (as a byte string).
+These callbacks must provide a PSK identity (as a character string) and key (as a byte string).
+(If no identity is provided, a default one is assumed.)
 They are typically invoked with a PSK hint, i.e., the hint provided by the server as per {{?RFC4279}}.
 The PSK length is validated to be between \[1, 256\] bytes upon selection.
 - mbedTLS: Client applications configure PSKs before creating a connection by providing the PSK